 How to track the success of your show

 This was inadequate metric as it didn’t really tell who downloaded the file or if they actually listened and engaged with it at all.

 It’s still difficult to get the very deep data that you can get on your site, but you’ll have access to more data by doing this:

 This will allow you to use Google Analytics to track data such as geographical location of visitors, time spent on site, and referral sources.

-- By using SoundCloud to host your podcast, you’ll also get access to their stats which include metrics such as the number of views, likes, comments, reposts, downloads, top countries and cities, and websites that embedded your podcasts.
+By using SoundCloud to host your podcast, you’ll also get access to their stats which include metrics such as the number of views, likes, comments, reposts, downloads, top countries and cities, and websites that embedded your podcasts.

-Successful shows for your inspiration
+More successful shows for your inspiration

 For even more exploration and research, do check out the following shows too:

 - Freakonomics Radio: The hidden side of everything.